The festive season means fun with friends and family, goodwill and giving. Sadly, it's also a prime time for cybercrooks to cook up nefarious schemes.

 Most scams are variations on everyday fraud, ramped up to match seasonal spikes in spending and web traffic.
 Not surprisingly, they often center on shopping, especially online.
 As real retailers roll out their seasonal deals, scammers seek to snare bargain-hunting shoppers with bogus websites and social media campaigns that impersonate major brands.
 These “spoofing” sites and fake posts and ads entice you to spend money for products you’ll never receive.

-Further, many are vehicles for harvesting credit card numbers and other personal data that fraudsters use to commit identity theft or sell on the dark web.
-Scammers may distribute malware-loaded links or attachments via supposed coupon offers or “order confirmation” emails.
-Frauds involving gift cards — which nearly two-thirds of shoppers buy during the holidays, according to a November 2020 AARP survey — also shift into high gear during the holidays.
+Many bogus offers are vehicles for harvesting credit card numbers and other personal data that criminals use to commit identity theft or sell on the dark web.
+Scammers may distribute malware-loaded links or attachments via supposed coupons or “order confirmation” emails.
+Fraud involving drained gift cards — hugely popular for both giving and receiving — also shift into high gear.

 Other hallmarks of the season provide grist for grifters:

 - Charity scams: One-third of all charitable giving is done in December, reports fundraising software company Network for Good.
 That means more sham charities exploiting Americans’ goodwill via fake websites and pushy telemarketers.

 - Delivery scams: As holiday packages crisscross the country, scammers send out phishing emails and texts disguised as UPS, FedEx or U.S. Postal Service notifications about incoming or missed deliveries.
 Links lead to phony sign-in pages asking for personal information, or to sites infested with malware.